NotTimTam/cms/README.md

 -   Automatic search archival.
 -   Analytics and Accessibility integration.
 -   Drag/Drop article editor, a cross between wordpress and SP Page Builder?
--   CMS-level update system as well as extension update system.
+-   CMS-level update system as well as Plugin update system.
 CMS level update system may have to update database models automatically.
 -   User creatable/exportable/uploadable templates.
 -   Global template and templates for specific menu items.
 -   User management as well as role and permission definitions.
--   Extension installer.
+-   Plugin installer.
 -   Front-end icon pack support?
 -   Global Configuration, can be used to define password validation regex, and user experience on the back-end/front-end.
 -   Favicon/Metadata control.
 Perhaps at template level.
 -   Bcrypt Salt Length in env.
--   Modules/Extensions
+-   Modules/Plugins
     -   User feedback module.
     -   Form module.
         -   Data should be trackable, and form should have some sort of event that occurs when it is filled out.
 Perhaps a JavaScript method will fire?